lee5214/sci-fi-HUD-FUI-website/README.md

 ![lee5214](resource/images/logo/logo_lee_black2.png)

 ##What is this project for?
-for fun and practice....
+For fun and practice mostly....

-love HUD/FUI in sci-fi movies/games, but I've never seen one website designed this way (mostly people develp for moives by using after effect, so I decided to make one to test.
+Love HUD/FUI in sci-fi movies/games, but I've never seen one website designed this way (mostly people develp for moives by using after effect, so I decided to make one to test.

 ##Features?
 3D canvas svg webgl